 Atlanta holds a world of possibilities for live music.
-The city is known for its influence in hip-hop, but it also has an incredible rock and alternative scene that attracts huge artists to unique concert venues with amazing architecture and history:
+The city is known for its influence in hip-hop, but Atlanta also has an incredible rock and alternative scene that attracts huge artists to unique concert venues with amazing architecture and history.

 The Masquerade has played host to alternative musicians since it was established in 1989, presenting a diverse range of rock, alternative, indie, electronic, metal, punk and hip hop artists.

 The Masquerade’s three stages are split into Heaven, Hell, and Purgatory, a design that fit well into the venue’s previous three-level Dupree’s Excelsior Mill location.
 After 27 years at that location, the venue moved to its current location in Kenny’s Alley at Underground Atlanta.

 The three indoor venues, still keeping with their Heaven, Hell, and Purgatory themes, can accommodate 300 – 1,000 people and are connected by an open-air brick courtyard.